Post first published in my personal newsletter

 I didn't have many friends as a kid, which isn't a complaint.
 I had enough fun alone at 6am, television full volume, and stuffed bear in hand to keep me busy.
 The day had begun.

 My bear and I were cowboys, ninjas, or any other thing you would think of.
 Other kids were not needed for such play, no, no...
 We worked alone.
 I don't know what I would have done if I lost my imaginary friend.
 I believe if I had, I would have gone to the very edge of the galaxy to find him.

 Creativity is hard to hold on to

 This behavior is rarely encouraged.
-We are taught to be efficient and productive. (which has its place, but I talk about that all the time) In turn we build routines and comfort which leaves us to lose our creativity.
+We are taught to be efficient and productive.
+In turn we build routines and comfort which leave us to lose this beautiful skill.

 If we break routines, we see new things.
 If we become uncomfortable, we learn and grow and if we are creative we can do anything we put our minds to.
 These all seem like very important things and they are.